 The sign-up process is very straightforward and you'll be required to fill in your full name, date of birth and profile picture.

 As a new user, you'll then be asked to select your interests.
 This is Spotify's way of recommending what rooms you might be interested in to get you started.

 During the sign-up process, you'll notice the push of popular interest groups that you can initially join, where NBA and NFL are in the lead (streaming from the remains of the sports-oriented Locker Room).
 Spotify could potentially treat their user's streaming and other data as a big help when developing their interests and finding the right rooms, but for the time being, selecting your interests through picking the right groups will set you up to find the right people on the app in your niche.

 Think of a group as a channel.
 A group is reflective of the topic and category of the rooms hosted in the group.
 Being part of groups that fit in with your interests or niche, is one great way to start building your network on the app and finding people that might be interested in joining your rooms in the future.

 A room will have a topic below the room name so that you know what the room is about before you enter.
 There will always be at least one host, who most commonly is also the creator of the room.
 The host is the person that starts the room and moderates who gets to speak, similar to Clubhouse.
 Users who enter the room can request to speak via a button at the bottom of the screen.
 Listeners can also use the room's chat functionality to add to the discussion by clicking on the ongoing conversation text at the bottom of the screen.
 The host, however, has the ability to deactivate chat discussions, so not every room might have it active.

 Rooms can go live instantly or be scheduled through the app's calendar function.
 Anyone can create a room by hitting "Create a room."
 Then they can select the room's topic and group and set the room live.

-Ready to distribute your new fire music?
+Ready to distribute your music?
 Release your music with Amuse here.